TuanTTranCS/text-image-optimizer-API/README.md

 # TEXT/IMAGE OPTIMIZATION REST API PYTHON SERVER

 Python server to host REST API endpoints to provide text and image input optimization services with Generative AI.
 This is a part of the project during my apprenticeship for [Sliike App](https://www.sliike.com).
-For IP concerns, all the API keys and prompts are stored in the `.env` file and are not pushed to GitHub.

 ## Features